What actually is hunger?

 When food looks good!
 And it makes you want to eat it.
 Think stacks of pancakes with maple syrup, huge milkshakes, platters of fresh fruit… There’s nothing wrong with eye hunger, but it might lead you to feel overwhelmed around food as you might feel like you can’t control yourself.
 Instead of beating yourself up, remind yourself that food photography’s job is to make food look good, and even if you’re not physically hungry, it’s natural to still want to eat food that looks good.
 Instead, ask yourself if you’re physically hungry.
 That way, you can decide for yourself if you want to eat or not.
 Remember it’s totally cool to eat when you’re not physically hungry.

 If you want to know more about how to stop distracted eating or how to eat mindfully, then seek professional advice.
-You can book or contact Shannon here.
+You can read about 1-1 nutrition therapy with us.

 Madigan, C.D., Pavey, T., Daley, A.J., Jolly, K. and Brown, W.J., 2018.
 Is weight cycling associated with adverse health outcomes?
 A cohort study.
 Preventive medicine, 108, pp.47-52.